bongiorno group women in medicine grant

 At the time of receiving the grant, Amy was a final year Orthopaedic Surgery Trainee in Melbourne who planned to move to Launceston in early 2025 to begin her career as the state’s first female Orthopaedic Surgeon.

-The Women in Surgery grant is supporting Amy in 2025 to embark on a Clinical Fellowship in Paediatric Orthopaedic Surgery at Oxford University Hospital’s NHS Foundation Trust in Oxford, UK.
-Amy plans to help bridge a gap in Tasmania by offering a dedicated paediatric orthopaedic service, reducing a need for children and their families to travel to Melbourne for care.
+The Women in Surgery grant supported Amy in 2025 to undertake her Clinical Fellowship in Paediatric Orthopaedic Surgery at Oxford University Hospital’s NHS Foundation Trust in Oxford, UK.
+Now established in Launceston, Tasmania, Amy is working towards bridging a gap in Tasmania by offering a dedicated paediatric orthopaedic service, reducing a need for children and their families to travel to Melbourne for care.

 Learn about Amy’s grant and career plans in her grant acceptance video.